solarwinds/solarwinds-snap-agent-docker/README.md

 If you use `SWISNAP_ENABLE_<plugin_name>` set to `true`, then keep in mind that SolarWinds Snap Agent will use default plugins configs and task manifests.
 For custom configuration see [Custom plugins configuration and tasks manifests](#custom-plugins-configuration-and-tasks-manifests).

-## Events collector
+## Integrating Kubernetes Cluster Events Collection With Loggly

 Version 22 of Kubernetes collector allows you to collect cluster events and push them to Loggly using logs collector under the hood.
-To enable event collection in your deployment, follow these easy steps:
+To enable event collection in your deployment, follow below steps:
 * Create `kubernetes.yaml` file that will configure kubernetes collector.
 This config should contain `collector.kubernetes.all.events` field with specified filter.
-Following example config will watch for normal events in default namespace:
+Following example config will watch for `normal` events in `default` namespace:
   ```yaml
   collector:
     kubernetes: